One trip that belongs on every RVers bucket list is camping in the Badlands of South Dakota.

 The Badlands National Park protects 242,756 acres of sharply eroded buttes, pinnacles, and spires blended with the largest undisturbed mixed grass prairie in the United States.

 There is a rugged beauty about the place like none other we have seen anywhere in North America.

-You will see bison, bighorn sheep and prairie dogs throughout the park, sometimes far off, sometimes surprisingly close.
-On the down side, you need to be snake aware out here.
-Prairie rattlesnakes abound.
+You will see bison, bighorn sheep, and prairie dogs throughout the park, sometimes far off, sometimes surprisingly close.
+On the downside, you need to be snake aware out here.

 Since dinosaurs were land creatures, no fossils of these animals have been found in the park.
-Giant marine lizards called mosasaurs swam in the ancient sea, along with sea turtles and fish.
+Giant marine lizards called mosasaurs swarmed in the ancient sea, along with sea turtles and fish.

 The badlands are a photographer’s dream location